Ready? OK. And… “WAN-TWO-FREE-FOUR!”

 8. Motorhead - 'Rock & Roll'

 Ninety percent of songs written by Lemmy are about how rock and roll can save lives, and is something worth living for.
-His life is a living, just-about-breathing testament to this fact and here, over a typically million-miles-an-hour backbeat, he kisses goodbye to another let-down lover, because he’s still in love with rock’n’roll.
+His life was a testament to this fact and here, over a typically million-miles-an-hour backbeat, he kisses goodbye to another let-down lover, because he’s still in love with rock’n’roll.
 “I got rock and roll/To save me from the cold,” he roars.
 “And if that’s all there is, it ain’t so bad.”
 And the way he barks, “Now play it to me!” just before the guitar solo is just unbelievably amazing.

 9. The Human League - 'Rock & Roll Part 2'